NetDocuments-Archive/rd-winrm-plugin/README.md

 ## Rd-WinRM-plugin

+**_No support_**

+_We are no longer using rundeck.
+Merge requests and bug reports still welcome.
+We won't be able to provide support to any issues you may encounter._

+---

 This is a [Rundeck Node Execution plugin](http://rundeck.org/docs/plugins-user-guide/node-execution-plugins) that uses WinRM to connect to Windows and execute commands.
 It uses the [WinRM for Ruby](https://github.com/WinRb/WinRM)Library to provide the WinRM implementation.

 Compatible with Rundeck 2.9.x+